consoledotdev/home/content/tools/server-monitoring.md

 Checkmk enterprise has improved scalability and adds support for container monitoring, high availability deployments, 1 second time series granularity and more visualization options.
 The free version of the Enterprise edition supports up to 25 hosts.
-Above that, it is priced based on the number of “services” monitored - the average host will report 30 services.
+Above that, it is priced based on the number of "services" monitored - the average host will report 30 services.
 A license for 3000 services (~100 hosts) costs $720/year.